stevenrobertson/sd-docs/report/color_and_log_scale.md

 	\label{hsvmodel}
 \end{figure}

-Using the HSV model (Figure \ref{hsvmodel}) provides a simple way of representing the color space and describing the relationship between them.
+Using the HSV model, seen in Figure \ref{hsvmodel}, provides a simple way of representing the color space and describing the relationship between them.
 The calculations also require little computation.
 However, one of the major drawbacks is that the model gives no insight into color production or manipulation.

 ###Hue
 \label{huesection}